GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 These come mostly in four flavors of effect:

 - **Layout:** inputs to the layout constraint algorithm.
-- **Paint:** how to paint and raster the element.
+- **Paint:** how to paint and raster the element
-(but not its descendants)
+(but not its descendants).
-- **Visual:** raster/draw effects applied to the DOM subtree, such as transforms, filters, and clipping
+- **Visual:** raster/draw effects applied to the DOM subtree, such as transforms, filters, and clipping.
 - **Scrolling:** axis-aligned and rounded corner. clipping and scrolling of the contained subtree